flimflam-austin/hugo-cms-test/content/quick_reads/20210409-shaq-qtd/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _“I’m into making people happy.
-So, whenever I leave the house, I just try to do a good deed.”_
+      <blockquote><em>“I’m into making people happy.
+So, whenever I leave the
+      house, I just try to do a good deed.”</em></blockquote>
     citation: SHAQUILLE O'NEAL
     _key: 4e42c8e85302
   - order: 1
     useCheckmark: true
     body: >-
-      Shaq said he didn't intend for this story to get out, but someone captured him on camera picking up the tab for a young man who had put an engagement ring on layaway at Zales.
+      <p>Shaq said he didn't intend for this story to get out, but someone
+      captured him on camera picking up the tab for a young man who had put an engagement ring on layaway at Zales.
 Shaq, who has a jewelry line at Zales, talked about the power of random acts of kindness.
-Separately, food for thought: the president of Zales recently said the pandemic has boosted jewelry sales, specifically of engagement rings!
+Separately, food for thought: the president of Zales recently said the pandemic has boosted jewelry sales, specifically of engagement rings!</p>
     _key: 245ff7f30650

 ---